-American Civil War Life: Union Infantryman - Life On Campaign VIII
+American Civil War Life: Union Infantryman - Life on Campaign 8

 A soldier that witnessed the concentration of the army before battle sometimes saw some very interesting innovations.